-Our DC Ghosts walking tour takes in some of the pivotal locations in this great city.
+DC Ghosts walking tours take in some of the pivotal historic locations in this great city.
 See the places where our great nation was formed.
 Soak up the spirit of the place while we tell you about the fascinating history and gruesome hauntings that infest this city.

 Stand outside the Cutts Madison House on Lafayette Square and hear the tragic story of Dolly Madison, who showed a nation how to be gracious and what a good hostess looks like.

-Hear truly horrifying stories about the Presidents, assassins and poltergeists that haunt Washington D.C. today.
-Our walking tour offers a perfect after-dinner experience that will help digestion, give you stories to tell for years and will provide an entertaining and educational tour around 8 or 12 locations in a truly fascinating city.
+Hear truly horrifying stories about the Presidents, assassins, and poltergeists that haunt Washington D.C. today.
+This is a perfect after-dinner experience that will help digestion, give you stories to tell for years, and provide an entertaining and educational tour around 8 or 12 locations in a truly fascinating city.

 What's on my ghost tour?